codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 **Git repositories**

-* Runtime install repo: The installation repo contains three folders: apps, bootstrap and projects, to manage the runtime itself with ArgoCD.
+* Runtime install repo: The installation repo contains three folders: apps, bootstrap and projects, to manage the runtime itself with Argo CD.
 * Git source repository: Created with the name `[repo_name]_git-source`.
-This repo stores manifests to run pipelines aka sources, events, workflow templates.
+This repo stores manifests to run pipelines with sources, events, workflow templates.

 **Argo CD components**